 Electric bus technology is where the public transit industry is headed.
-Edmonton is embracing innovation by adding some of these low-emission vehicles to its transportation fleet.
+Edmonton is embracing innovation by adding quiet, clean-running, low-emission electric buses to its fleet.

 In 2017, the City put out a formal request for companies to bid on supplying electric buses for Edmonton.
-In 2018, the City will award the contract and ETS will put six electric buses through rigorous testing at our Centennial garage test centre.
-When the testing verifies the vehicles meet Edmonton’s strict performance needs, ETS will add up to 40 new electric buses in 2019 to its current fleet of over 900 vehicles.
-This purchase is part of ETS' commitment to exploring emerging technologies to create a more effective, efficient and environmentally responsible public transit service for Edmontonians.
+In 2018, the City will award the contract.
+After the new electric buses arrive in mid-to-late 2019, ETS will put these initial buses through rigorous system testing and verification at our Centennial Garage test centre.
+When the testing verifies the buses meet Edmonton’s strict performance needs, ETS will acquire additional electric buses in 2020.
+This purchase is part of the City’s' commitment to exploring emerging technologies to create a more effective, efficient and environmentally responsible public transit service for Edmontonians.

-The addition of electric buses is exciting for a couple of reasons.
-From an environmental perspective, electric buses will add 40% fewer emissions to the atmosphere than the efficient diesel buses ETS uses now.
-From a comfort perspective, the electric buses will come equipped with air conditioning, which is highly requested by our customers and operators.
+The addition of electric buses is exciting.
+From an environmental perspective, electric buses emit 40% fewer emissions than the efficient diesel buses ETS uses now.
+From a drivetrain perspective, electric buses can produce up to 510hp compared to roughly 300hp for the latest diesel buses.
+From a noise and comfort perspective, electric buses will be much quieter and come equipped with air conditioning, which is highly requested by our customers and operators.

-The Kathleen Andrews Transit Garage, which is scheduled to open in 2019, will have the capacity to operate and maintain the first 40 electric buses along with regular diesel buses.
-ETS is also designing upgrades to the southeast Ferrier Garage to handle some electric buses in future.
+The Kathleen Andrews Transit Garage, which is scheduled to open in 2019, will have the capacity to operate and maintain electric buses along with regular diesel buses.
+ETS is also designing upgrades to the southeast Ferrier Garage to handle some electric buses in the future.

-Electric buses put no emissions out of the tail pipe into Edmonton’s atmosphere.
-However, they are powered by electricity that is produced through coal-fired generating stations.
-The greenhouse gas emissions resulting from the production electricity used in the electric buses is 40% less than the greenhouse gas emissions required to produce the diesel used in the new standard buses in our fleet.
-We expect even more greenhouse gas reductions as Alberta shifts to cleaner sources of power generation.
+Electric buses produce zero tailpipe emissions.
+However, they are powered by electricity produced through coal-fired generating stations.
+The emissions from the production of electricity used in electric buses is 40% lower than the emissions from diesel used in the new standard buses in our fleet.
+We expect even more emission reductions as Alberta shifts to cleaner sources of power generation.

-Electric buses are much quieter than current diesel powered buses.
-They also generate approximately 40% less greenhouse gas emissions than the latest 12 metres (40 feet) diesel buses.
-The electric bus motor has fewer moving parts so it will require less ongoing maintenance than a diesel motor.
+Electric buses are much quieter than current diesel buses.
+They also emit 40% fewer emissions than the latest 40-foot diesel buses.
+Electric buses can also produce up to 510hp compared to roughly 300hp for the latest diesel buses.
+The electric motor also has fewer moving parts so it requires less ongoing maintenance than a diesel motor.

 Winter Feasibility Study Test